Search Engine

 Images, drawings and the project statement after the break.

 Despite its prime location on the axis through the heart of Seoul, The Ministry of Culture, Sports, and Tourism building had remained undisclosed to the general public behind its façade.
 The historical axis of Gwanghwamun that connects the City Hall, Sungnyemun, and Seoul Station has been recently receiving much attention along with Gwanghwamun Plaza as the place of communication and interaction of the Korean citizens.
 This phenomenon imbues a symbolic meaning to the Ministry of Culture, Sports, and Tourism building, breaking its mold as an exclusive building.
-The five-thousand year history of Korea and the emergence of Korea as one of the leaders in the global culture are summarized with the phrase “Dynamic Korea.”
+The five-thousand year history of and the emergence of as one of the leaders in the global culture are summarized with the phrase “Dynamic .”
 The dynamic nature of Korean culture, history, and its citizens become the driving force behind the design.
 The National Museum of Korean Contemporary History is the collection of various historical events and experiences of the contemporary Korean history; the movement of people in response to the dynamic spatial experience of the museum will narrate the birth of a new national landmark and a place of cultural value.

 First Floor